Legal cases with fixed pricing, standardized processes, and firm timelines

 The answer depends on the understanding of the court marriage registration procedure by the people marrying each other.

 Although it's not mandatory, however, you should consider a lawyer who can resolve any forthcoming legal issues.
-He/She can help you guide in submitting the documents in proper formats as per the court marriage process, India.
+He/She can help guide you in submitting the documents in proper formats as per the court marriage process in India.

 Also, if there is any apprehension of objection, at that time, hiring a lawyer would be a wise move.
 He/She can help you in filing appeals or fighting your case in the court on valid legal points.